wp-plugins/css-javascript-toolbox/readme.txt

 2. CJT Shortcode button

 == Changelog ==

+= 6.1.1 =
+* Fix: Validate block name when editing and adding blocks.
+* Fix: Code Blocks is not being applied on WPEngine servers and other servers related to the MYSQL query error.
+* Fix: Load block code one time after its first time opened as it was loaded every time the block is opened.
+* Enhance: Show User-PHP code errors only when WP_DEBUG is set to TRUE.
+* Enhance: Auto-Size edit-block-name text field to fit the current block-name, therefor display the name without the need of moving the cursor to the end.
+* Enhance: Disable new-block form fields while saving prevent user from duplicating block when traffic is slow.

 = 6.1 =
 * Enhance: Initially don't load Block assignment panel items: Speed up Blocks page loading time when its initially opened, also affect the browser performance as the items is not loaded or rendered before its required.